What can I do for you?

 I am trained to edit using Word track changes and comment boxes, or in PDF files using Adobe mark up tools.

-Once a decision has been made to work together, we will both sign clearly defined and agreed terms and conditions.
-This ensures we are both sure exactly what to expect, including timings and scope of the project and of course the agreed fee.
+If we make the decision to work together, we will sign clearly defined and agreed terms and conditions.
+This ensures we are both sure exactly what to expect, including timings and scope of the project.
+And of course the agreed fee.

-If it looks like I won’t be able to help you with your project I can suggest other editors who might be better able to support you.
+Don’t worry if it turns out I won’t be able to help you.
+I can suggest other professional editors who might be more suitable.

-I am currently offering introductory rates to suit your budget - do get in touch to find out more.
-I’m looking forward to working with you!
+I am currently offering introductory rates to fit your budget - do get in touch to find out more.

 Proofreading